polarbearsam/ACM-Minecraft-Example-Mod/README.md

 The other files and folders shouldn't need to be changed.
 Note that the "images" directory, "README.md", and "UNLICENSE.txt" are not directly related to the mod or project configuration and can be safely deleted if desired.
 ## Developing the Mod
+Before you start developing your mod, make sure to run the `genSources` task under "Tasks" > "loom".
+This downloads Minecraft's source code so that you can view the code and your IDE knows what functions your code can override.

 This section will be covered during the meeting.
 However, if you need some additional help, here's links to important documentation on how to create a mod.
 It's recommended to try to get your mod working on Fabric before moving on to the other mod loaders.
 There are also many YouTube tutorials, but it's recommended to find one which utilizes Architectury.